Neon:PrairieLand

 Again, who belittles someone's child and their faith and self-worth?

-Upon my research, most of the passages of Scripture that get “cherry-picked” to form the basis of these three witnesses/confirmation beliefs all have to do with accountability in the community of faith.
-Again, there is some form of irony there...
+Upon research, most of the passages of Scripture that get “cherry-picked” to form the basis of this “three witnesses” belief, are explicitly about accountability in a community of faith.

-That said, I think the premise behind it still holds.
-I actually like it.
-It's a good and spiritually mature thing to do – to prayerfully seek God's leading – which my wife and I try to do when making our decisions.
+That being said, I think the premise behind it still holds.
+I really like it.
+Prayerfully seeking God's leading is a good and spiritually mature thing to do, which my wife and I try to do when making our decisions.

 Then, there was their patronizing explanation to my believing parents.
 What's the theological equivalent of “mansplaining”?